FraserR1188/Pokemon-Emporium/README.md

 - As a Pokemon fanatic, I would like to to be able to pick my own Pokemon team and fight against an oppenent.
 - As a Pokemon fanatic, I would like to see pictures of the Pokemon I select and attack moves which are genuine to the Pokemon themselves.
 - As a Pokemon fanatic, I would like to see that genuine Pokemon cards are used in the memory card game.
+- As a Pokemon fanatic, I would like to pick from the original 150 Pokemon to fight with.
+- As a Pokemon fanatic, I would like to see a picture of the Pokemon I choose.

 #### Business Owners